International Studio & Curatorial Program Residency

 This residency provides the awarded artist with a high-quality studio, living stipend, travel costs, studio visits and off-site trips to museums, galleries and other cultural organisations.
 It supports the artist with a significant experience on a programme designed to build international networks, as well as contributing to the artistic community in a major city.

-All artists based in Ireland and Irish artists based abroad are eligible to apply for the International Studio & Curatorial Program Residency.
+All artists based in Ireland and Irish artists living abroad are eligible to apply for the International Studio & Curatorial Program Residency.